zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/installation.md

     make debian-image-nap-v5-plus PREFIX=<my-docker-registry>/nginx-plus-ingress TARGET=download
     ```

-   **What to expect**: The image is built and tagged with a version number, which is derived from the `VERSION` variable in the [_Makefile_]({{< relref "installation/building-nginx-ingress-controller.md#makefile-details" >}}).
+   **What to expect**: The image is built and tagged with a version number, which is derived from the `VERSION` variable in the [_Makefile_]({{< relref "installation/build-nginx-ingress-controller.md#makefile-details" >}}).
 This version number is used for tracking and deployment purposes.

 {{<note>}} In the event a patch of NGINX Plus is released, make sure to rebuild your image to get the latest version.
 If your system is caching the Docker layers and not updating the packages, add `DOCKER_BUILD_OPTIONS="--pull --no-cache"` to the make command. {{</note>}}

 ### Makefile targets {#makefile-targets}

-Create Docker image for Ingress Controller (Alpine with NGINX Plus, NGINX App Protect WAF v5 and FIPS)
+Create Docker image for NGINX Ingress Controller (Alpine with NGINX Plus, NGINX App Protect WAF v5 and FIPS)

 {{<bootstrap-table "table table-striped table-bordered">}}
 | Makefile Target           | Description                                                       | Compatible Systems  |